C.C. Cragin (Blue Ridge) Reservoir

-In 2018, C.C.
-Cragin Reservoir will become an important water source for the town of Payson, Arizona.
-Forest thinning and prescribed burning in the area under the Cragin Watershed Protection Project will help protect this valuable water source and improve forest health in the area.
+C.C.
+Cragin Reservoir is an important water source for the town of Payson, Arizona.
+Forest thinning and prescribed burning in the area under the Cragin Watershed Protection Project is helping to protect this valuable water source and improve forest health in the area.
 C.C.
 Cragin Dam was built in 1965 by Phelps Dodge, and later transferred to the Salt River Project (SRP).
 Learn more about the reservoir's history on SRP's history of C.C.
 Cragin dam and reservoir.

 At a Glance